 In both cases, there are many courses to choose from, so please see Table 3 below.

 How do You Declare a Common Core Cluster or Transdisciplinary Minor?

-Common Core Clusters and Minors are determined and “granted” retroactively and automatically depending on the courses you have taken before graduation.
-If you are a student of the 2017-18 intake and thereafter, you will be eligible to declare a Transdisciplinary Minor after completing four courses from the same thematic cluster and will be given priority to enroll on the final two courses belonging to the same cluster you need to complete for the minor.
+You will be eligible to declare a Transdisciplinary Minor after completing four courses from the same thematic cluster.
+In other words, completing four courses from the same thematic cluster is the prerequisite requirement for declaring the Transdisciplinary Minor of that thematic cluster.
+After declaring the Transdisciplinary Minor, you will be given priority to enroll on the final two courses belonging to the same cluster you need to complete for the Minor.